-Cooked eggs are less dangerous to be fed to dogs—though that does depend on how they are prepared.
+Cooked eggs are less dangerous to dogs—though that does depend on how you prepare them.
 Cooking kills pathogenic bacteria and reduces the risk of Salmonella.

 However, cooking doesn’t change the nutritional composition of eggs and the high fat content is still present.
 Additionally, if eggs are fried, the added fat from oil or butter can increase the risk of an adverse reaction.
-If eggs are scrambled with added milk, the risk of inducing diarrhea is increased, as many dogs do not tolerate dairy products well.
+If eggs are scrambled with added milk, the risk of diarrhea increases, as many dogs do not tolerate dairy products well.

-If you’re interested in feeding cooked eggs to your dog, boiling or scrambling without any additives is the best way.
+Interested in feeding your dog cooked eggs?
+Boil or scramble them without any additives.
 It’s also important to consider the portion size when feeding eggs to dogs.
 The average egg contains about 75 calories.
 Dogs should consume a maximum of 10 percent of their daily energy from incomplete food sources, including eggs.
 That means only dogs over 50 pounds could eat a whole egg in a day as part of a balanced diet.

 Can Dogs Eat Hard-Boiled Eggs?

 Hard boiling eggs will kill pathogenic bacteria, making it a safe option for dogs.
 However, as with the section on cooked eggs above, hard-boiled eggs are still high in fat and calories.
-That means the risk of excess dietary fat is still present if dogs are fed hard-boiled eggs.
-Dogs known to have health conditions such as triglyceridemia, lipemia, or pancreatitis should not be fed hard-boiled eggs.
+That means the risk of excess dietary fat still exists if you feed dogs hard-boiled eggs.
+Dogs known to have health conditions such as triglyceridemia, lipemia, or pancreatitis should not get hard-boiled eggs.